Corset: Late 20th century

+In the 1960s, then-vintage garments such as chemises, corsets, and corset covers became acceptable as outerwear; forms of these garments can still be seen today in modern undergarments and sleepwear.
 Since the late 1980s, the corset has experienced periodic revivals, all which have usually originated in haute couture and have occasionally trickled through to mainstream fashion.
+Jean-Paul Gaultier's corset "bustiers" were popularized by pop musician Madonna, and could be worn as a top or under a jacket.
 Fashion designer Vivienne Westwood's use of corsets contributed to the push-up bust trend that lasted from the late 1980s throughout the 1990s.
-Those revivals focussed on the corset as an item of outerwear rather than underwear.

 The strongest of the revivals was seen in the Autumn 2001 fashion collections and coincided with the release of the film Moulin Rouge!, in which the costumes featured many corsets as characteristic of the era.
-Another fashion movement, which has renewed interest in the corset, is the steampunk culture that utilizes late-Victorian fashion shapes in new ways.
+Another fashion movement, which has renewed interest in the corset, is the steampunk subculture that utilizes late-Victorian fashion shapes in new ways.
+In the early 2020s, corset-inspired tops and dresses began to trend as part of the regencycore aesthetic, inspired by television series like Bridgerton and The Gilded Age.
+These designs typically do not incorporate any form of boning.

-Special types
+Special variants

 There are some special types of corsets and corset-like devices which incorporate boning.

 Corset dress

 A corset dress (also known as hobble corset because it produces similar restrictive effects to a hobble skirt) is a long corset.
 It is like an ordinary corset, but it is long enough to cover the legs, partially or totally.
 It thus looks like a dress, hence the name.
 A person wearing a corset dress can have great difficulty in walking up and down the stairs (especially if wearing high-heeled footwear) and may be unable to sit down if the boning is too stiff.

 Other types of corset dresses are created for unique high fashion looks by a few modern corset makers.
 These modern styles are functional as well as fashionable and are designed to be worn with comfort for a dramatic look.